hjelev/hjelev.github.io/_posts/2019-01-02-DNS-Filtering.md

 ## Open DNS
 <https://www.opendns.com/setupguide/#familyshield>{:target="_blank"}

+OpenDNS Family Shield

+Preconfigured to block adult content — set it & forget it

 208.67.222.123
 208.67.220.123

 ## Quad 9
 <https://www.quad9.net>{:target="_blank"}

+Quad 9 provides malware and malicious domains protection - there is no ads blocking.

 Select “Use the following DNS server addresses” and enter 9.9.9.9 into the Preferred DNS server box.
 For the Alternative DNS server enter 149.112.112.112